RedHatQuickCourses/rhods-qc-apps/7.hands-on-lab/README.md

 ## Prerequisites

-The lab scenario assumes that the dataset is available in the S3 bucket that you have created in the [RHODS administration quick course](https://redhatquickcourses.github.io/rhods-admin/rhods-admin/1.33/index.html).
+The lab scenario assumes that the dataset is available in the same `fraud-detection-bucket` S3 bucket that you have used in the [RHODS pipelines quick course](https://redhatquickcourses.github.io/rhods-pipelines/rhods-pipelines/1.33/chapter1/section2.html#_data_science_pipeline_hands_on_example).

 You will also use the same bucket to store the trained model and pipeline output reports.